Ivo Sanader: Leader of Opposition (2000–03)

 In 2000, following Tuđman's death, HDZ suffered defeat in a parliamentary election.
 Furthermore, their candidate Mate Granić also failed to enter the second round of the presidential election.
 Granić then left to form the Democratic Centre party hoping to attract moderates from the HDZ.
 Inner-party election within the HDZ ensued in April that year and Sanader emerged victorious as a compromise candidate.

 Initially, Sanader criticized the unpopular International Criminal Tribunal for the former Yugoslavia (ICTY) indictments against Croatian Army generals.
 In 2001, he took part in a massive rally protesting a war crimes indictment against general Mirko Norac.
 Sanader also criticised Ivica Račan and his cabinet's stance towards the ICTY.
 He gradually began to distance the party and himself from the protests, softening his criticism towards the government.

 Sanader focused his efforts on transforming the HDZ into a modern pro-European right-of-center party.
 However, his course was challenged by the more conservative wing of the party led by Ivić Pašalić.
 The ensuing leadership struggle culminated at the 2002 party convention.
-Sanader, who was supported by Vladimir Šeks and Branimir Glavaš, managed to win his second mandate.
+Sanader, who was supported by Vladimir Šeks and convicted war criminal Branimir Glavaš, managed to win his second mandate.
 Pašalić left the party to form his Croatian Bloc, but failed to draw many of his former supporters from the HDZ.

 Sanader was later accused by Ivan Drmić, a former member of the Croatian Democratic Union, for rigging the presidential election at the 5th convention of the Croatian Democratic Union.
 Spokesman for the Croatian Democratic Union Ratko Maček said such accusations "belong in the anthology of political stupidity."

 Sanader was able to concentrate on defeating Ivica Račan and his left-of-centre coalition at the 2003 parliamentary elections.
 HDZ won the election, but did not win an absolute majority in Sabor.